Fuzzy1918/Duke/README.md

 Duke can analyze what is being said and perform the necessary action to fulfill the command.
 Possible actions
-Duke could perform will be to give reports about local weather, display time and date, play games, and can tell jokes.
+Duke can perform is to give
+reports about local weather, display time and date, play games, and can tell jokes.